lxingern/lxingern/README.md

 Xing Ern here.
 I just completed the 9-week Web Development Bootcamp by Le Wagon.
 Check out the apps that my team developed: 1) [A Taste of Home](https://github.com/f-Xiaoxi/a-taste-of-home); and 2) [Take Trails](https://github.com/barbayjuliette/take_trails).
 I'm quite proud of them.

 I'm currently looking for a job in software development.
 In the meantime, I will be learning as much as I can!
-Currently, I'm focusing on Node.js.
+Currently, I'm focusing on Node.js and some computer science fundamentals.
 You might see some of my mini projects on here.

 Reach me at lxingern@gmail.com if you wanna connect.